nvh95/jest-preview/website/docs/getting-started/installation.md

 ### 6. (Optional- RECOMMENDED) Opt-in to Automatic Mode

 **Automatic Mode** let you use [jest-preview](https://www.npmjs.com/package/jest-preview) without manually triggering `preview.debug()`.
 It previews your code in the browser automatically whenever there is a failed test.
-It's a experimental feature from v0.2.0 and becomes the default in v0.3.0.

 ```js
 jestPreviewConfigure({ autoPreview: true });